 When you install Tableau Server into your organization, it becomes a core component of the analytics pipeline to the data your users need.
 It's important to understand how Tableau Server interacts with your business data.
 Specifically, Tableau Server can store extracts of data in your organization.
 It can also connect to live data sources.
 How you choose to provide the data to your Tableau users is informed by a number of variables: data source type, user scenario, performance and access requirements, and infrastructure conditions.

 Tableau Server has not been architected as a data warehouse server where static, native data files are housed.
 In fact, using Tableau Server as a traditional data warehouse is a poor use of your investment.
 Rather, when it comes to data storage, we recommend hosting optimized data extracts on Tableau Server.
-While a data extract is often a subset of a larger data source in your organization, you may also to create extracts for data sources that are overtaxed during work hours by scheduling the extract refresh for off-hours.
+While a data extract is often a subset of a larger data source in your organization, you can also create extracts for data sources that are overtaxed during work hours by scheduling the extract refresh for off-hours.

 Extracts are also useful for modeling data or to enable highly-performant visualization authoring.
 For example, to improve visualization authoring and interaction performance you may optimize extracts by filtering the source data to the essential fields for a given department or project.
-Extracts can be resource intensive.
-If your organization plans to make heavy use of extracts, review the topic, Optimize for Extracts.

 Tableau Server also provides direct, authorized access to live data sources, allowing users to build and run complex filtered queries against a variety of connected data sources.
 For this scenario, Tableau requires highly performant network access to the data sources in your organization and to those in the cloud.
 Tableau Server and the target data sources also need to be properly sized to handle the processing load required by high-volume, complex data operations.
-You can optimize performance for live data connections with caching configurations and specifying initial SQL commands.

 Tableau Server is also a web-based collaboration platform, where users connect to share, view, and interact with data visualizations and data sources from a variety of devices.
 This means that Tableau Server must be accessible to Tableau users within your local protected network.
 You can also extend access to data visualizations to desktop, mobile, and authenticated web users outside your organization.